-What type of monitor should you buy?
+Here's what you need to know about buying monitors when working from home

 A fantastic all-around experience

-A big reason I suggest the LG 27UK850 is because it's good at everything — especially for Mac users — and it's at a good price point for the number of features it packs.
+A big reason I suggest the LG 27UN850-W Ultrafine UHD is because it's good at everything — especially for Mac users — and it's at a good price point for the number of features it packs.
+I've had hands-on experience with the previous version of this monitor — check out my review of the LG 27UK850 — and it's basically. the exact same.

-With two USB-A (3.0) ports, two HDMI ports, a display port, a headphone jack, and a USB-C port, the LG27UK850 isn't just a monitor, it also acts as a mini-connectivity hub, giving you the ability to use all sorts of different accessories.
+With two USB-A (3.0) ports, two HDMI ports, a display port, a headphone jack, and a USB-C port, the LG 27UN850-W isn't just a great USB-C monitor, it also acts as a mini-connectivity hub, giving you the ability to use all sorts of different accessories.
 Plus, It's a 4K display meaning you can game, watch movies, or edit 4K videos with all the detail you expect from a high-resolution display.

-The 5ms response time with a 60Hz refresh rate, all but the most extreme gamers are going to be satisfied playing their favorite games on the LG27UK850.
+The 5ms response time with a 60Hz refresh rate, all but the most extreme gamers are going to be satisfied playing their favorite games on the LG 27UN850-W Ultrafine UHD .
 The monitor is also equipped with FreeSync, which is AMD's adaptive sync technology that supports dynamic refresh rates, so if your graphics card can't quite handle 60Hz at 4K, it'll dip down below that and, thanks to FreeSync, you shouldn't see any tearing.

-Lastly, the LG27UK850 is my favorite display to use with MacBooks because the USB-C port also supports power delivery up to 60W, meaning your MacBook, MacBook Air, and 13-inch MacBook Pro will charge while you're using the monitor.
+Lastly, the LG 27UN850-W Ultrafine UHD is my favorite display to use with MacBooks because the USB-C port also supports power delivery up to 60W, meaning your MacBook, MacBook Air, and 13-inch MacBook Pro will charge while you're using the monitor.

 Cheaper options to exist